hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 Microphysics Schemes
 ====================

-**Effects of Vapor-Liquid-Ice Phase Changes:**

-HAFS uses GFDL microphysics and Thompson microphysics.
+HAFS uses GFDL microphysics and Thompson microphysics, which account for the effects of vapor-liquid-ice phase changes.
+HAFS performs well with the Thompson scheme for TCs in the NATL basin and with GFDL for TCs in the EAPC basin.

 **GFDL:**